villeman/terminal/README.md

 * Raspberry Pi 3 with built-in wi-fi
 * Micro SD card (minimum 4 GB) and an adapter to insert the card into a computer
-* A computer with SSH client
+* A computer with SSH client (all Macs have the Terminal app, on Windows you can use PuTTY)
-* A network with DHCP and preferably Bonjour
+* A network with DHCP enabled (and preferably Bonjour as well)

-Note that the Pi must be connected to a network with access to the internet during the installation steps below!
+Note that the Pi *must* be connected to a network with access to the internet during the installation steps below!
 When all steps have been completed, the Pi can be disconnected and connected to a closed network.
 (Don't forget to change network settings on the micro SD card if needed, see step 3 under Installation.)

 ## Installation